Columns

 Fentanyl and synthetic opioid overdoses caused over 50,000 deaths last year alone in the United States and they continue to scourge communities nationwide.
 This epidemic is personal and doesn't discriminate based on age, location or wealth – it tears families apart and will keep plaguing our nation until we are able to eradicate it completely.

 Texas farmers and ranchers are essential to keep America's food supply secure, working around the clock to keep food on our tables.
 Every sector of the agriculture industry has been adversely affected: row crops, livestock, dairy, specialty and horticultural crops, and produce.
+Despite facing devastating losses as a result of COVID-19, they've demonstrated a commitment and resolve to which we should all be grateful.

 The Austin American-Statesman